 Follow the instructions directly from the requirements of the task.

-Create classes School, SchoolClass, Student, Teacher, Discipline and define into them their respective fields, as described in the instructions of the task.
+Create classes School, SchoolClass, Student, Teacher, Discipline and define for them their respective fields, as described in the instructions of the task.
 Do not use the word "Class" as a class name, because in C# it has special meaning.
 Add methods for printing all the fields from each of the classes.

 Use your knowledge concerning generic classes.
 Check out all input parameters of the methods, just to make sure that no element can access an invalid position.